ThorTheJoo/e2e-delivery-management/CET_v22_Implementation_Roadmap.md

 ## Executive Summary

-This document provides a **safe, incremental implementation roadmap** for building the CET v22 **commercial excellence system**, focusing on **error-avoiding development patterns** that prevent the issues experienced in previous development attempts.
-The system will process CET v22 Excel files through **isolated, chunked processing** that maintains application stability.
+This document provides a phased implementation roadmap for building the CET v22 **commercial excellence system**, focusing on presales resource planning, commercial modeling, and competitive pricing strategy.
+This system is critical to our software vendor delivery methodology and commercial success.

 ### **Business Impact & Strategic Value**
 The CET v22 system will directly impact our: